ereedsanchez/CreativeCoding-STEP-2020/README.md

 - var + hardcoded variables/functions.
 - How to upload videos and graphics.

 CONCEPT: Summer 2020 - Reflect your experience when making your digital quilt.
-Tryptics in Art:  For your projects we are working towards building a series of digital media that we can present as a tryptic.
-Slides will have some examples of trytics.
+TRIPTYCH IN ART:  For your projects we are working towards building a series of digital media that we can present as a triptyc.
+Slides will have some examples of tritycs.

 - Vidcode (Inclass Projects)
   - Recreate Filter